creativecreatorormaybenot/funvas/funvas_rendering/README.md

 You will need [gifsicle] for exporting GIFs.
 The installation is as easy as running `brew install gifsicle`.
 If you are not on macOS, you will need to read through installation guides yourself.
 Additionally, you need to have [ImageMagick] to convert PNGs to individual GIFs as gifsicle only supports GIF input.
-This can also be as easy as using `brew install imagemagick`.
+This can also be as easy as running `brew install imagemagick`.

 The script for exporting animations is a **bash script**.
 If you do not have access to Bash, you will have to execute the commands manually.